-Chances are people seeking financial information here at Old Oil Stocks – in progress “C” will not find lost riches – see Not a Millionaire from Old Oil Stock.
-The American Oil & Gas Historical Society, which depends on donations, does not have resources to provide free research of corporate histories.
+Warning: Old Oil Stocks – in progress “C” research probably will not lead you to lost riches – see Not a Millionaire from Old Oil Stock.
+This American Oil & Gas Historical Society’s information page depends on your support.

 Visit the Stock Certificate Q & A Forum and view company updates regularly added to the A-to-Z listing at Is my Old Oil Stock worth Anything?
 AOGHS will continue to look into forum queries, including these “in progress.”

 California-Alaska Petroleum Company (1922), Hesperian Petroleum Company (1904), Anglo-American Oil & Coal Company (1907), Watermobile Corporation of America (1917), Clayton Oil Company (1921) all appear to have been short-lived ventures in which seaman-turned-entrepreneur (Captain) Edward J. Rathbone played significant roles, including president and field drilling superintendent.
 Lewis & Dryden’s Marine History of the Pacific Northwest (1895) has a brief biography and photo of Rathbone.
 To find more about Hesperian Petroleum Company, check with Seattle libraries for references to E.J.
 Rathbone’s numerous business ventures.